pandoc-scholar/pandoc-scholar/README.md

 --------

 Plain pandoc is already excellent at document conversion, but it lacks in metadata handling.
-Pandoc Scholar offers simple ways to include metadata on authors, affiliations, contact details, and citations.
+Pandoc scholar offers simple ways to include metadata on authors, affiliations, contact details, and citations.
 The data is included into the final output as document headers.
 Additionally all entries can be exported as [JSON-LD], a standardized format for the semantic web.

-The background leading to the development of Pandoc Scholar is described in the [paper] published in PeerJ Computer Science.
+The background leading to the development of pandoc scholar is described in the [paper] published in PeerJ Computer Science.

-Note that since version 2.0, most of the functionality of Pandoc Scholar is now provided via [pandoc Lua filters].
-If you prefer to mix-and-match selected functionalities provided by pandoc-scholar, you can now use the respective Lua filters directly.
+Note that since version 2.0, most of the functionality of pandoc Scholar is now provided via [pandoc Lua filters].
+If you prefer to mix-and-match selected functionalities provided by pandoc scholar, you can now use the respective Lua filters directly.
 Integration with tools like RMarkdown is possible this way.